agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 | 400 | 299,421 | 0       | 0       | 0.0000 | 0/0/0 | STALL |
 | 500 | 364,159 | 0       | 0       | 0.0000 | 0/0/0 | STALL |

-**Honest interpretation (do not over-read this table):** the verdicts are **non-monotonic** — 200k passes CLEAN while 150k STALLs, and 50k/100k pass but 250k+ fail.
+**Reading this table:** the verdicts are **non-monotonic** — 200k passes CLEAN while 150k STALLs, and 50k/100k pass but 250k+ fail.
 That pattern is the signature of **a single-pod / single-node ceiling around the low-100s-of-k delivered, plus run-to-run variance**, not a clean "this rate works, above it doesn't" cliff.
 The decisive evidence: at the STALL steps the loss counters are all **zero** while `decoded/flushed` collapse to 0 — i.e. nothing is being *dropped*; the echo contestant simply isn't *delivering* acks at that offered rate (the run stalled, no responses to stamp).
-This is exactly the **~150k single-pod-contestant ceiling** of `e2e/README.md:84` showing up as run-to-run jitter at the boundary.
-The lossless number to trust from this harness is the verified one: **≥ ~144k samples/s with zero drops** (`e2e/README.md:83`; matches the 200k row's 140,992 flushed).
-The measurement pipeline's *own* ceiling is **not yet reached** — to find it you must stop bottlenecking on one echo pod (more responder pods / more cores), per `e2e/README.md:87-90` and `docs/horizontal-scaling.md:179-181`.
+This is exactly the **~150k single-pod-contestant ceiling** showing up as run-to-run jitter at the boundary.
+The lossless number to trust from this harness is **≥ ~144k samples/s with zero drops** (matches the 200k row's 140,992 flushed).
+The measurement pipeline's *own* ceiling is **not yet reached** — to find it you must stop bottlenecking on one echo pod (more responder pods / more cores).

 > The `*` on the 100k row: it is marked CLEAN by the script's verdict but its coverage is
 > 0.89 (< the 0.99 COV_MIN gate).
 Treat it as a borderline/variance result, not a clean